picrust/picrust/doc/source/scripts/normalize_by_copy_number.rst

 	**[OPTIONAL]**

-	-c, `-`-input_count_fp
+	-g, `-`-gg_version
+		Version of GreenGenes that was used for OTU picking.
+Valid choices are: 18may2012 [default: 18may2012] -c, `-`-input_count_fp
-		The input marker gene counts on per otu basis in biom format (can be gzipped) [default: picrust/data/16S_precalculated.biom.gz]
+		Precalculated input marker gene copy number predictions on per otu basis in biom format (can be gzipped).Note: using this option overrides --gg_version. [default: None]
 	`-`-metadata_identifer
 		Identifier for copy number entry as observation metadata [default: CopyNumber] -f, `-`-input_format_classic
-		Input otu table (--input_otu_fp) is in classic Qiime format [default: False]
+		Input otu table (--input_otu_fp) is in classic Qiime format [default: False] `-`-load_precalc_file_in_biom
+		Instead of loading the precalculated file in tab-delimited format (with otu ids as row ids and traits as columns) load the data in biom format (with otu as SampleIds and traits as ObservationIds) [default: False]

 **Output:**